 For partial disclosure, I would actually say with a degree of certainty at this point, that I don’t actually have a religious “group”.
-I haven’t attended a church service fully for some 10 weeks now, instead holding a private gathering of worship expression in our home for anyone who would like to attend.
-Organised religion is not the “ecclesia” and I am more and more at odds with the “social club” that most religions have become.
+I haven’t attended a church service fully for some months now, instead holding a private gathering of worship expression in our home for anyone who would like to attend.
+Organised religion is not the “ecclesia” or the “church congregation” and I am more and more at odds with the “social club” that most religions have become.

 My “denomination” is not what I believe!